Turtle Lake Monster

 In Canadian folklore, the Turtle Lake Monster is an entity purportedly inhabiting Turtle Lake, in West Central Saskatchewan, Canada.
-The monster is usually described as a creature 3–9 metres long, scaly or smooth, with no dorsal fin and a head resembling a dog, a seahorse, or a pig.
-Natives are said to be nervous about the attention the Monster might bring and say its simply a massive Sturgeon that left his home and lives in Turtle Lake.
-About once a year someone claims to have had an encounter with the beast.
+The monster is usually described as a creature 3–9 m long, scaly or smooth, with no dorsal fin, and a head resembling either a dog, a seahorse, or a pig.
+Natives are said to be nervous about the attention the monster might bring and claim it's simply a massive sturgeon that left its home and lives in Turtle Lake.
+About once a year, someone claims to have had an encounter with the beast.

-Reports date back to pre-settlement days when the local Cree had a legend about people who ventured into the Turtle Lake Monster's territory vanishing without a trace.
+Reports date back to pre-settlement days when the local Cree had a legend about people who ventured into the Turtle Lake Monster's territory and vanished without a trace.
 There is speculation that the monster sightings may be attributed to sightings of an unusually large lake sturgeon, or a relict population of prehistoric plesiosaurs.

-There was also a report of man seeing the creature while on the Lake with his grandson and daughter.
-They say they saw the monster about 12 m away, saying "Its head came up, its back came up and it sort of rolled over we never saw the tail and its head looked like a seahorse."
+There was also a report of a man seeing the creature while on the lake with his grandson and daughter.
+They say they saw the monster about 12 m away.
+The witnesses were quoted as saying, "Its head came up, its back came up and it sort of rolled over".
+They further added, "we never saw the tail … its head looked like a seahorse".

 Gord Sedgewick, a fisheries biologist and the Ministry of Environment in Saskatchewan wrote: